lbryio/lbry.com/content/faq/block-rewards.md

      years.

 * Block rewards ramp up slowly because we want to ensure that users are given some time to get LBRY up and running, and to avoid unfairly benefitting the earliest users.

+* To see the current block reward, visit the [LBRY Blockchain Explorer](https://explorer.lbry.io) and explore the latest block details.